johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

 | Reverse relation | `store.storeproduct_set.all()`                       |
 | Prefetch         | `Store.objects.prefetch_related("storeproduct_set")` |

-`prefetch_related` looks like a JOIN, but Django actually runs a separate query and merges the results in Python.
-Because that query is built from `StoreProduct`, the custom manager is applied.
+`prefetch_related` is the interesting one.
+It looks like a join, but Django actually runs a separate query and stitches the results together in Python.
+Since that separate query is rooted in `StoreProduct`, the manager fires.

 ## Queries That Break and How to Fix Them

-These patterns bypass the custom manager and include inactive rows because they do NOT directly query the `StoreProduct` model.

-The fix is to explicitly exclude inactive rows (i.e., duplicate the manager logic).

 ### ManyToManyField Access